Part V

 The Rebel is born from friction.

-- When the world is not built for your neurology, existence itself becomes an act of defiance.
+When the world is not built for your neurology, existence itself becomes an act of defiance.
 This is not contrarianism; it is a natural consequence of misalignment.
 It questions harmful systems and demands liberation through authenticity.

-The Seer bypasses linear logic.
+The Sage bypasses linear logic.

 Naming these mirrors allows for a reclamation.